hermesgen/clio/README.md

 - Build sites with multiple sections and blogs
 - Manage multiple independent sites from a single installation

+Clio maintains a versioned record of both the Markdown source and the generated content, giving you a complete history of your site's evolution.

 The workflow is straightforward: write in Markdown, generate HTML, preview the result, and publish when ready.

 ---

+For a detailed feature list, see [features](docs/features.md).
-For a complete overview of features and plans, see the [roadmap](docs/roadmap.md).
+For a complete overview of plans, see the [roadmap](docs/roadmap.md).

 ### Changelog